thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_the_DOM/DOM_PT_II_Traversal.desc.md

 ***

-By the end of this lesson you should be able to:
+By the end of this article you should be able to:

 - Query the the DOM for nodes using CSS selectors.
 - Traverse the DOM using parent, sibling and children nodes.
 - Access the values of HTML attributes and the `innerText` of a node.